Skip to content

 Photo of Louis D. Greenstein Louis D. Greenstein

-Louis is Co-Chair of the SEC Enforcement & Litigation team for the Government Investigations and White Collar Litigation Department.
-For more than 20 years, Louis has represented financial services firms, corporations, their boards, officers, directors and employees in investigations by the Securities and…
+Louis a member of the firm’s Financial Services & Securities Enforcement Department.
+For more than 20 years, Louis has represented financial services firms, corporations, their boards, officers, directors and employees in investigations by the Securities and Exchange Commission (SEC), the Financial Industry Regulatory…

-Louis is Co-Chair of the SEC Enforcement & Litigation team for the Government Investigations and White Collar Litigation Department.
-For more than 20 years, Louis has represented financial services firms, corporations, their boards, officers, directors and employees in investigations by the Securities and Exchange Commission, the Financial Industry Regulatory Authority, the United States Department of Justice, and state regulatory agencies.
+Louis a member of the firm’s Financial Services & Securities Enforcement Department.
+For more than 20 years, Louis has represented financial services firms, corporations, their boards, officers, directors and employees in investigations by the Securities and Exchange Commission (SEC), the Financial Industry Regulatory Authority, the United States Department of Justice (DOJ), and state regulatory agencies.
+Louis also has substantial experience conducting internal investigations and counseling clients on corporate governance and disclosure issues, including strategies for avoiding potential regulatory issues through preventive remedial measures.

 Read more about Louis D. GreensteinEmail